Strategic consultative selling model: The 2023 guideBy Alayna Moxness

 - Ask clarifying questions.
 Repeat what the prospect said in other words and ask questions directly relating to what they just said.
 It is really clear that the salesperson is listening if they are able to reword what was just said.

 - Interpret nonverbal cues.
-Listen to what isn’t being said.
+An important consultative selling technique is to listen to what isn’t being said.
 In the context of a phone call, inflection and pauses can say a lot.

-Becoming a good listener is a key consultative selling technique.
+Becoming a good listener is one of the most important consultative selling techniques.
 It takes practice and discipline.
-It can be useful to incorporate these tips into everyday life to get used to it.
+It can be useful to incorporate these tips into everyday life to get used to them.
 You might learn something new, understand something better, or avoid an argument with a significant other.
 Who knows if you don’t try!

 We’ve all had those awkward dead-end conversations.
 It’s cringe-inducing just thinking about them.
 It feels like people are talking because they feel obligated to, or worse, they tell you way too much.

-Essentially, this tip boils down to an important rule, both in sales and in life: don’t be awkward.
-This includes talking too much as well as not enough—make sure you don’t “show up and throw up”.
+Essentially, this consultative sales technique boils down to an important rule, both in sales and in life: don’t be awkward.
+This includes talking too much as well as not enough—make sure you don’t “show up and throw up.”
 A salesperson should be approachable and informative but in a conversational way.
 It’s all about finding that middle ground.

 This should go without saying, but it’s easy to tell when people don’t actually care.
-Being genuine can only happen if you actually listen and are conversational.
-Remember the core of consultative selling?
+Being genuine can only happen if you actually listen and engage with the conversation.
+Remember the core of the consultative selling definition?
 It’s all about asking questions relevant to a prospect’s situation.